Last Update: 5/19/18

 “ Whiplash is a neck injury that can occur during rear-end automobile collisions, when your head suddenly moves backward and then forward — similar to the motion of someone cracking a whip.
 These extreme motions push your neck muscles and ligaments beyond their normal range of motion.
 Whiplash injuries can be mild or severe.
 Treatment typically begins with over-the-counter pain relievers and ice applied to the painful neck muscles.
 If pain persists, prescription medications and physical therapy may be helpful.
 Most people recover from whiplash in just a few weeks, but some people may develop chronic pain after a whiplash injury.”

-If the pain, loss of range of motion, and discomfort persist, often times a medical provider such as an orthopedic surgeon, a neurologist or a chiropractor will order an MRI of the neck (cervical spine) to see if there is a herniated disc or some other condition that could be causing the problem.
-A herniated disc is significant especially if the injured person has shooting pains or numbness down one or both of his or her upper extremities.
+If the pain, loss of range of motion, and discomfort persist, a medical provider such as an orthopedic surgeon, a neurologist or a chiropractor will order an MRI of the neck (cervical spine) to see if there is a herniated disc or some other condition that could be causing the problem.
+A herniated disc claim (commonly known as a spinal disc herniation) can be significant especially if the injured person has shooting pains or numbness down one or both of his or her upper extremities.

 Often times a person may have a herniated disc but the condition of the cervical spine on the MRI is such that it is difficult for a radiologist or other specialist to conclude that the herniated disc resulted from the motor vehicle collision.
 A fairly high percentage of people have herniated discs and do not even know it because the herniations are not causing any symptoms.
 However, if a herniated or bulging disc causes pressure on the nerves, this can cause shooting pain or numbness in the upper extremities.
 Usually, such pain will be down one arm.